-Beef kaleji masala or beef liver curry is a lesser-known dish here in the states, but it’s popular in places like Pakistan and India for its health benefits.
+Beef kaleji masala or beef liver curry is a lesser-known dish here in the states, but popular in places like Pakistan and India for its health benefits.
 Organ meat like liver is nutrient dense and loaded with vitamins, minerals, and protein.
+Kaleji means liver in Urdu and Hindi.
+Like bhuna gosht, it is a dry curry made with beef, chicken, or lamb liver.
+I fry the beef liver with aromatics and warm spices for a full-bodied flavor.

-What’s Kaleji Made Of?
+What’s Kaleji Made of?

-• Yogurt: Tenderize the liver with yogurt.
+- Yogurt: Tenderize the liver with full-fat yogurt.

 Additions and Substitutions

-How to Make My Kaleji Recipe
+How to Make this Kaleji Recipe with Beef Liver

 The full recipe with measurements is in the recipe card below.